Since 2017

 Instructions

-1. I prepare ingredients for the dough.
+1. I get the ingredients ready for the dough.

 Step 1

-2. Place filling ingredients on table.
+2. I also set out the filling ingredients on the table.

 Step 2